Leftist mag puts Sanders, Shumlin on honor roll

 The first three volunteers --Charles Mitchell, Tom Honigford, and Patrick Sullivan-- will arrive in San Salvador in mid-January.
 The Vermonters say they hope to both teach and learn during their trip.

-Funding for the program comes from the United States Agency for International Development through the Food for Peace program under the US Farm
+Funding for the program comes from the United States Agency for International Development through the Food for Peace program under the US Farm Bill.

 Vt. bridge destroyed by Irene is reopened

 QUECHEE (AP) -- The covered bridge that forms a key link in and out of the Vermont village of Quechee is being reopened, 16 months after it was destroyed by Tropical Storm Irene.

 Motorists are expected to begin being able to use the Quechee Covered Bridge by this Saturday.

 There’s still some more work to do on it, though, so it will remain a construction site.
 Included in what remains is replacing the cedar shake roof of the covered bridge.